 It is important that the coverage limits on your commercial or rental properties are adequate to protect you fully in the event of a loss.

 (Actual Amount of Insurance ) X Amount of Loss = Amount of claim

 As an example, a commercial building with a value of $500,000 with an 80% co-insurance clause must be insured for $400,000 to meet the policy requirements.
 If the policyholder only purchased a coverage limit of $300,000 and were to suffer a $100,000 loss, the insurance company would only be required to pay $75,000 of the loss.
 The claim payout would be reduced by the percentage that the risk was underinsured.

 (Did) ÷ (Should) X (Amount of Loss) = (Payout)

 Building owners may want to obtain a professional appraisal to determine the actual cost to rebuild to ensure their coverage limits are adequate to meet the co-insurance requirement of their policy.

 A co-insurance clause may also apply to other sections of your commercial policy such as Rental Income, Equipment and Contents.

-If you have any questions or concerns about business insurance, coverage limits, or other commercial or personal insurance matters, contact us at Morison Insurance and Tri-County Insurance.
+If you have any questions or concerns about business insurance, coverage limits, or other commercial or personal insurance matters, contact us at Morison Insurance.
 We’re here to help!